Academic freedom: United States

-Seven regional accreditors work with American colleges and universities, including private and religious institutions, to implement this standard.
+Some accreditors work with American colleges and universities, including private and religious institutions, to support academic freedom in various forms, although this varies by accreditor.
 Additionally, the AAUP, which is not an accrediting body, works with these same institutions.
-The AAUP does not always agree with the regional accrediting bodies on the standards of protection of academic freedom and tenure.
-The AAUP lists (censures) those colleges and universities which it has found, after its own investigations, to violate these principles.By 2022, 88 percent of four-year colleges and universities will limit student free speech, reversing a 15-year trend, according to the College Speech Codes annual report.The Foundation for Individual Rights and Expression (FIRE) reported that 426 out of 486 institutions have at least one policy restricting student speech.
+The AAUP does not always agree with the accrediting bodies on the standards of protection of academic freedom and tenure.
+The AAUP censures those colleges and universities which it has found, after its own investigations, to violate these principles.
+By 2022, 88 percent of four-year colleges and universities will limit student free speech, reversing a 15-year trend, according to the College Speech Codes annual report.
+The Foundation for Individual Rights and Expression (FIRE) reported that 426 out of 486 institutions have at least one policy restricting student speech.